Skip to main content

 Microsoft Outlook defaults to black text on a white background for optimal readability.
 While you can customize text color and background using the Font Color, Text Highlighter, and Shading options, all color choices must still meet WCAG 2.1 AA color contrast standards.

-When using color to convey meaning, it is essential to include a text alternative so that all users can understand the content.
-Information should never rely on color alone.
+Color is not sufficient on its own to convey meaning.
+Information conveyed by color must include a text alternative so it can be understood by all users.
 Users who are color blind, have low vision, or rely on screen readers may not perceive color differences and may miss important details.
-Additionally, screen readers cannot interpret color, so any meaning conveyed through color must also be communicated in text.
+Additionally, screen readers cannot interpret color, so any meaning conveyed through color must also be presented in text.
+This applies to both font color and highlighted text.

 Example